Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 • Evaluates whether a proposed action should execute before it executes

-• Returns ALLOW, ESCALATE, or BLOCK with a defensible authorization record
+• Returns ALLOW, ESCALATE, or BLOCK with a tamper-evident authorization record

 • Operates at sub-100ms pipeline latency